- Chart

 Management Expertise

-Franklin Templeton has experienced portfolio managers and analysts dedicated to managing and monitoring the ETF's performance and ensuring it aligns with its investment objective.
+Franklin Templeton has a team of experienced portfolio managers and analysts dedicated to managing its ETF offerings.

 Investment Objective